SamK/picam/README.md

 ### 1. Prepare the system

 * Install the required packages above
-* Install dropbody_uploader.sh or any other script that uploads the media files somewhere safe. <!-- TODO: put in picam.conf -->
+* Install dropbody_uploader.sh or any other script that uploads the media files somewhere safe.

 ### 2. Write your `check_secure_zone` script